Henriqueperoni/CI-MS3-Books-World/README.md

 The overall UX is clean and similar in all pages to keep consistency.

 ### Colors:
-The base color **deep-purple(#673AB7)** was chosed from [Materalize](https://materializecss.com/).
+The base color **deep-purple(#673AB7)** was chosen from [Materalize](https://materializecss.com/).
 Some different purple tones were also chosen to make the website more elegant.
 ![Palette of colors](static/images/colors.png)
 ### Typography :

 "Poppins" font (with fall-back font of Sans-Serif) is used in all website.
-Unless, the logo that uses "Nunito" font (with fall-back font of Sans-Serif).
+Unless the logo that uses "Nunito" font (with fall-back font of Sans-Serif).

 ### Images:
 Only a few images were used in the website and all of them have #673AB7 color, as base color and them different tones.